Coconut Bliss Balls with Medjool Dates & Raw Cacao

 They’re also easy to make; there’s something rather post-modern about this combination of high tech blending and artisan rolling.
 In case you hadn’t noticed, Christmas is coming and these would make an ideal gift for your friends and family – if you don’t demolish the lot first.

-Other Recipes for Energy Bites You Might Like
+Other Recipes for Energy Balls You Might Like

-Thanks for visiting Tin and Thyme.
-If you make these coconut bliss balls, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme so I can spot them.
+Thank you for visiting Tin and Thyme.
+If you make these coconut bliss balls, I’d love to hear about it in the comments below.
+Do you have any recommendations or advice for making energy balls?

 Coconut Bliss Balls.
 PIN IT.